-Two copies of the Individual student report for all assessments will be sent to all schools and districts that participate for distribution to parents, teachers, school counselors, and/or principals.
+Two copies of the individual student report for all assessments will be sent to all schools and districts that participate for distribution to parents, teachers, school counselors, and/or principals.
 The state will not receive any report with individual names included.

 School-level reports will be used for curricular and planning purposes.
 School districts and charter schools may publish the results of PSSA testing for each school.
-The state will also release school-by-school assessment data.
+The state will also release school-by-school assessment their religious belief.
+This is the only reason allowable under regulation.